ivangfr/okta-springboot-react/README.md

 ### jobs-ui

-ReactJS application where customers can look for a job and staff members can handle jobs.
-In order to access it, the person must login.
-The authentication is handled by Okta.
+[`ReactJS`](https://reactjs.org/) frontend application where customers can look for a job and staff members can handle jobs.
+In order to access it, a person must login.
+The authentication is handled by `Okta`.

 ## Configuring Okta